UK visa Schemes for Ukrainian Refugees

 There are some common aspects to the schemes:

-- Visa applicants under all 3 schemes will be subject to background security checks during the application process.
+- Visa applicants under all 3 schemes would have been subject to background security checks during the application process.

-- You do not have to be in Ukraine at the time of application; you can apply from a country of safety that you have reached.
-You need to be in the UK already to apply for the Extension scheme.
+- You did not have to be in Ukraine at the time of application; you could apply from a country of safety that you have reached.
+You needed to be in the UK already to apply for the Extension scheme.

 - Once you have been issued a visa, it’s not possible to switch from Family / Extension scheme to Homes for Ukraine scheme, and vice versa.